Skip to content

 ✓ History store enabled.
 Future /run / /apply will write to AMX.amx_history_*.

-2. Migrate existing local history (optional)
+2. Migrate local history (one-shot)

-> /history-store migrate
+> /history-store migrate-from-local

 Found 47 runs in ~/.amx/history.db.
-Migrate to AMX.amx_history_*? [y/N]: y
+Copy to AMX.amx_history_*? [y/N]: y

 [1/47] run_2026-04-15_09-12-001 ............ ok